NoahDavey/100-days-of-code/log/r1-log.md

 Worked on implementing the graphQL stuff yesterday.
 Managed to get some endpoints returning data which was good

 ### R1D53
+This day managed to make an endpoint return a collection of trades associated with a given user

 ### R1D54
 ### R1D55
 ### R1D56